dashbird/site/content/pricing.md

 ---
-title: "Dashbird Pricing - Lambda Functions Overview & Statistics"
+title: Dashbird Pricing - Affordable Serverless Observability Platform
-description: "Half a million Lambda invocations is free in Dashbird.
-Pick the best powerful metrics and analytics package for your needs."
+description: Dashbird plans are priced by the number of lambda functions and invocations.
+Premium features include webhooks and advanced log search.
+Get in touch for enterprise deals!
 date: 2017-10-29T17:50:03+02:00
 ---